Maui County vs Scottsdale

 Which city has higher STR taxes — Maui County or Scottsdale?

 Maui County charges ~18% combined (11% state TAT + 3% county MCTAT + 4% GET), while Scottsdale charges ~14.27% combined transient occupancy tax (state + county + city).
-Compare the full breakdown in the table above.
+Notably, Scottsdale benefits from automatic platform tax collection, while hosts in Maui County must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?